Topics

 Some Texans oppose the pipeline.
 One of them is farmer Julia Trigg Crawford.
 After Crawford declined to sign an agreement with the company, they used eminent domain to gain access to her land.
 She responded by filing a temporary restraining order.

-Why Was the Pipeline Delayed?
+Why Was the Northern Leg of the Pipeline Delayed?

 The Department of State issued their own statement, saying they will conduct an in-depth review to consider alternate routes in Nebraska.
 The Nebraska legislature called for a special session to discuss rerouting the pipeline to avoid the Ogallala Aquifer.
-They have also allotted up to $2 million to conduct an environmental impact study on the new route that will circumnavigate the state’s vulnerable Sandhills region.
+They also allotted up to $2 million to conduct an environmental impact study on the new route that will circumnavigate the state’s vulnerable Sandhills region.

 There has been criticism from some members of Congress regarding the State Department’s handling of the initial environmental impact inquiry.
 An environmental group obtained emails sent between TransCanada lobbyists and State Department officials, purporting to show an over-eagerness on the government’s part to grant TransCanada a permit.
 Others have alleged that TransCanada was allowed to choose which company would evaluate the pipeline’s proposed environmental impact.